Vidhi-TEST/Prodigybuild-vidhi-testing/README.md

 Follow the same steps for all other C++ files in this repository.

+## Environments

+This project has been set up with a development and production environment.
+The development environment is for day-to-day programming and debugging, while the production environment is to simulate a live setting.

 ## CI/CD Integration & Deployment

-If you have a CI/CD pipeline, adapt the above steps to your pipeline needs.
-Most CI/CD tools support environment variables, so remember to set up any database credentials or other sensitive information as environment variables.
+If you have a CI/CD pipeline, adapt the installation and execution steps to your pipeline needs.
+Most CI/CD tools (like Jenkins, CircleCI and TravisCI) support environment variables, so remember to set up any database credentials or other sensitive information as environment variables.

-## Finally
+## Issues?

-Please raise any issues you find with this repository so they can be addressed promptly.
+Please raise any issues you find with the repository or if you've any queries.
+Your feedback and contributions are welcome!
 ```